Evaluation of exercise stress test: ECG, symptoms, blood pressure, heart rate, performance

 Chest pain (chest discomfort)

 Chest pain during exercise is one of the strongest predictors of coronary artery disease.
 The severity of the pain may be graded from 0 (none) to 10 (maximal pain).
-It is important to clarify whether the pain provoked by exercise is similar to the pain that lead to the stress test (if that was the reason for conducting the test).
+It is important to clarify whether the pain provoked by exercise is similar to the pain that leads to the stress test (if that was the reason for conducting the test).
 Chest pain rated as 6 or above (according to the 10 point scale) should prompt termination of the stress test (refer to Termination criteria during stress testing).

 Exercise does lead to tachypnea (increased respiratory rate), which should, however, be distinguished from dyspnea which is shortness of breath.
 Dyspnea may be due to poor exercise capacity (with normal ventilatory capacity and cardiac output), diminished ventilatory capacity, diminished cardiac output or an angina equivalent.
 Note that women, diabetics and older individuals with coronary artery disease may only present with dyspnea (which is then considered an angina equivalent).
 Notably, terminating the test due to dyspnea is associated with a worse prognosis than termination due to chest pain.